turingschool-examples/little-esty-shop/doc/db_setup.md

 This repo contains a directory `/db/data` that includes six csv files.
 You will write a Rake task that will seed your database with the data in those files.

 Rake tasks give you the ability to execute tasks within Rails.
 You may have seen this before with commands like `rake db:create` and `rake db:seed`.
-In more recent versions of Rails, these commands are usually executed as `rails db:create`, `rails db:seed`, etc. but they are still utilizing Rake to execute them under the hood even though they don't include the `rake` command.
+In more recent versions of Rails, these commands are usually executed as `rails db:create`, `rails db:seed`, etc. but they are still utilizing Rake to execute them under the hood even though they don't include the `rake` executable in the command.

 Your project will include a Rake task for each of the six csv files.
 For example, from the command line you should be able to run something like: